Knudsen Industrial Strategy Fellowship

 • Application deadline: Friday, September 26

-We are seeking technical, early career people passionate about U.S. industrial renewal.
+We are seeking technical engineers and investors passionate about U.S. industrial renewal.
 You are eligible if:

-• You currently work in a technical role at a startup, established company, or investment firm focused on manufacturing, industrials, deep tech, or energy
+• You currently work in a technical role at a startup, established company, or investment firm focused on manufacturing, industrials, deep tech, energy, or related fields

-If you are unsure if you're eligible, please apply anyways!
+If you are unsure if you're eligible, please apply through the form below anyways!